shanjon/metronome-customer-report-project/README.md

 ## Project Structure and Key Components
 ### `main.py`
 - This is the entry point of the application.
-- It orchestrates the entire process by calling functions to generate the report and save it to a CSV file.
+- It orchestrates the entire process by calling functions to retrieve customer data, generate the report, and save it to a CSV file.
 - It also handles top-level error management and logging.

 ### `src/__init__.py`